 Leave of Absence

 Limits of leaves: Students may have no more than four semesters cumulatively of (1) any single type of leave, or (2) a combination of personal and medical leave of absence.
-Requests for exceptions to this policy should be directed to the Dean of Students and the Dean of Academic Life.
+Requests for exceptions to this policy should be directed to the VPSA and Dean of Students and to the Dean of Academic Life.

 Students who have been charged with a disciplinary infraction but who have not yet completed the judicial process, will be unable to request a Leave of Absence until the judicial process is complete.